cfw-guide/dsi.cfw.guide/docs/faq.md

 No. The Nintendo DSi is able to run homebrew on any version, including the latest, however there is no benefit to updating.
 The DSi Shop has been taken fully offline, the DSi Camera's Facebook integration is long dead, and the only other thing updates did was block flashcards.
 There is also an, extremely small, risk of **bricking** your DSi when doing a system update, likely the same as the risk when installing Unlaunch.

 ## Which is the best exploit?
 Unlaunch is overall the best exploit for the DSi, with the only downside being that there is a minor brick risk on install.
-In general it's recommended to use Memory Pit (as it's the simplest exploit) to install Unlaunch, however if you decide you don't want any risk it's recommended to instead use Flipnote Lenny as using Memory Pit can cause issues in certain cases.
+In general it's recommended to use Memory Pit (as it's the simplest and most compatible exploit) to install Unlaunch, however if you decide you want to avoid any risk it's recommended to instead use Flipnote Lenny as using Memory Pit can cause issues in certain cases.
 Below is a list of the pros and cons of each exploit:

 ### Unlaunch
 Pros: